 The quality level assignment algorithm has been updated, and use of quality level in atmospheric correction smoothing and regridding steps refined.

-Extension to 1980s AVHRRs including per-pixel noise estimates and improved detection and adjustment of solar contamination relative to operational methods.
+Extension to 1980s AVHRRs including per-pixel noise estimates and improved detection and adjustment of solar contamination relative to operational methods, with additional AVHRR SST-level harmonisation.